Online CNA Classes in Oklahoma: Schools, Tuition & More

 Nursing Assistant Course —Tulsa Tech

-The one-semester Nursing Assistant Course from Tulsa Tech is designed to help students develop practical knowledge and skills to provide compassionate care for patients, participate in hands-on training through laboratory simulations and supervised clinical experiences, and collaborate effectively with healthcare professionals as a member of a dynamic healthcare team.
+The one-semester Nursing Assistant Course from Tulsa Tech is designed to help students develop practical knowledge and skills to provide compassionate care for patients.
+You’ll participate in hands-on training through laboratory simulations and supervised clinical experiences and learn to collaborate effectively with allied health professionals as a member of a dynamic healthcare team.

 Accredited by the Oklahoma Department of Career and Technology Education, the program helps high school students finish their education in one semester as compared to the adult program, which takes five months to complete.
 Similar to the requirements of other online CNA classes in Oklahoma, students who apply to Tulsa Tech will need to pass a criminal background check, be up to date on vaccinations, hold current CPR certification, and pass a drug screening test.

 The adult course costs listed below include tuition and supplies.
 High school students do not have to pay tuition, but will need to pay for necessary supplies such as certification fees, scrubs, and tools.
-Upon graduation, all students will be certified in basic life support and first aid, also receiving certification as a CNA and HHA.
+Upon graduation, all students will be certified in basic life support and first aid, in addition to receiving certification as a CNA and HHA.

 Duration: Five months